Garvity/Ai-Analyzer-Portfolio/README.md

 npm install
 ```

-Create `frontend/.env` if your backend is not running on the default URL:
+Create `frontend/.env` and set the backend API URL.
+The frontend reads this
+value from Vite config and does not use a hardcoded localhost fallback:

 ```env
 VITE_API_BASE_URL=http://localhost:8000
 ```

+For deployed environments, set `VITE_API_BASE_URL` to your backend URL before
+building the frontend.
+Docker builds pass this through with the
+`VITE_API_BASE_URL` build argument.

 Run the React frontend: